hraberg/enumerable/README.markdown

 ### Concurrency JSR-166

-The class *LambdaOps* allows you to create Lambdas which implemnts the interfaces in *extra166y.Ops*, to be used with *extra166y.ParallelArray*.
+The class *LambdaOps* allows you to create Lambdas implementing interfaces from *extra166y.Ops* to be used with *extra166y.ParallelArray*.
 You need to have `jsr166y.jar` and `extra166y.jar` on your class path.
 They can be downloaded from the [Concurrency JSR-166 Interest Site](http://gee.cs.oswego.edu/dl/concurrency-interest/index.html).

 ## Implementation